 4) Laboratory tests, while important, have room for improvement

 Unless you’re among the small percentage of people who present the classic bulls-eye rash, a confirmed diagnosis is a little trickier.
-A blood test, which takes just a few minutes of a patient’s time and will likely come with an additional financial cost to either you or your health insurance company, can get you another step closer to a diagnosis – and more importantly – a treatment.
-But before deciding to run diagnostic testing, a doctor must consider a patient’s physical symptoms and a comprehensive history which assesses their personal exposure risk.
+Blood tests, can get you another step closer to a diagnosis – and more importantly – a treatment.
+But before deciding to run diagnostic testing, a doctor must consider a patient’s physical symptoms and obtain a comprehensive history that assesses their personal exposure risk.
 For example, if an individual is experiencing some suspicious symptoms and often hikes or horseback rides, and/or owns a pet that spends time outdoors, a Lyme test is in order.

 So what’s the takeaway?

-If you do notice Lyme-like symptoms, a helpful first step is the Horowtiz Lyme Questionnaire.
-Developed by Lyme expert, Dr. Richard Horowitz, this test should not replace medical advice from your physician but can be a useful tool to determine the likelihood of Lyme or other tick-borne illnesses.
+If you do notice Lyme-like symptoms, a helpful first step is the Horowitz Lyme Questionnaire.
+Developed by Lyme expert, Dr. Richard Horowitz, this test should not replace medical advice from your physician but can be a useful tool to determine the likelihood of Lyme or other tickborne illnesses.
 The only way to confirm or rule out a Lyme diagnosis is with a blood test.